Swapnil Joshi: Established actor (2010–present)

 In 2014, Joshi was seen opposite Sai Tamhankar once again in Sanjay Jadhav's film Pyaar Vali Love Story, which upon the release took good opening and was a hit at the box office.
 In 2014, Joshi also hosted a talk show Dhabal-Ek Timepass on Star Pravah.
 In 2015, his first appearance was in the film Mitwaa as Shivam Sarang alongside Sonalee Kulkarni and Prarthana Behere.Mitwaa opened to great response at the box office and was declared “super hit”.
 His next release was opposite Amruta Khanvilkar, Welcome Zindagi where he played Anand Prabhu.
 He next featured in Sanjay Jadhav's Tu Hi Re opposite Sai Tamhankar and Tejaswini Pandit.
 His final release of the year was Satish Rajwade's Mumbai-Pune-Mumbai 2, sequel of Mumbai-Pune-Mumbai opposite Mukta Barve where he played Gautam Pradhan.
-In 2016, his initial appearance was in R.Madhesh's film, Friends opposite Gauri Nalawde and alongside Sachit Patil.
+In 2016, his initial appearance was in R. Madhesh's film, Friends opposite Gauri Nalawde and alongside Sachit Patil.

 He later starred in a film Laal Ishq produced by Sanjay Leela Bhansali and directed by Swapna Waghmare Joshi.
 It also stars Anjana Sukhani for first time in Marathi films.
 It released on 27 May.
 He is also starring in a film Fugay along with Subodh Bhave and directed by Swapna Waghmare Joshi.
-He has done a family film Fugay with his brother Subodh Bhave.
-A change in it is that they have exchanged their surnames Subodh Joshi and Swapnil Bhave.
 He is also starred in the Marathi film Bhikari directed by Ganesh Acharya.